pnp/powershell/documentation/ConvertTo-PnPPage.md

 # ConvertTo-PnPPage

 ## SYNOPSIS
-Converts a classic page (wiki or web part page) into a Client-Side Page
+Converts a classic page (wiki or web part page) into a modern page

 ## SYNTAX